Chart Color Schemes

 Terrey Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Terrey Hills, as per the latest Census, 86.5% of dwellings were houses with the remaining 13.5% being semi-detached, apartments, or other dwellings.
-This compares to Sydney metropolitan area's 57.6% houses and 42.4% other dwellings.
-Home ownership in Terrey Hills stood at 47.1%, with mortgaged dwellings at 38.0% and rented ones at 14.9%.
+Terrey Hills' dwelling structure, as per the latest Census, consisted of 86.5% houses and 13.5% other dwellings (semi-detached, apartments, 'other').
+In comparison, Sydney metro had 57.6% houses and 42.4% other dwellings.
+Home ownership in Terrey Hills was 47.1%, with mortgaged dwellings at 38.0% and rented at 14.9%.
 The median monthly mortgage repayment was $3,033, higher than Sydney metro's $3,000.
-Median weekly rent was $600 compared to Sydney metro's $592.
-Nationally, Terrey Hills' mortgage repayments were significantly higher than the Australian average of $1,863 and rents substantially above the national figure of $375.
+Median weekly rent was $600, compared to Sydney metro's $592.
+Nationally, Terrey Hills' mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing